Updated September 2015

 II.
 PRESENTATION AND DIAGNOSIS OF ACUTE HIV INFECTION

-- Those who present for HIV testing (AIII)
+- Requests HIV testing (AIII)

-- Those who present with aseptic meningitis (AII)
+- Presents with aseptic meningitis (AII)

-- Pregnant or breastfeeding patients (AIII)
+- Is pregnant or breastfeeding (AIII)

 When acute HIV infection is suspected: